 When a patient sleeps with an oral appliance insert at night to treat his or her sleep apnea, this is called oral appliance therapy, and it can be truly therapeutic for a patient.
 This is because it’s very comfortable for the patient, especially since it can prevent the uncomfortable conditions that cause sleep apnea in the first place.
 In doing so, sleep apnea and its symptoms can be prevented.

 Oral appliances work by helping the patient’s jaw, tongue, and airway rest naturally, and this is what can prevent the conditions (a blockage in or collapse of the airway) that cause sleep apnea.
 In fact, oral appliance therapy works so well that it is approved by the American Academy of Sleep Medicine, and after around 3 months of oral appliance therapy, many patients will be 90% symptom-free.

-If you believe you or a loved one could be one of the many patients who benefit from oral appliances, then get in touch with us here at Koala® Center for Sleep and TMJ Disorders.
+If you believe you or a loved one could be one of the many patients who benefit from oral appliances, then get in touch with us here at Koala® Center For Sleep & TMJ Disorders.
 Our professionals can tell you everything else you’d like to know about oral appliances and how effective one could be for you.
-Our clinic has locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so please see our Locations page for our locations’ addresses and contact information.
+Our clinic has locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI, so please see our Locations page for our locations’ addresses and contact information.
 Alternatively, you can just call us so we can help you find the location nearest you.